McConnell rebukes RNC, calls Jan. 6 'violent insurrection'

 “Anything that my party does that comes across as being stupid is not going to help us,” he said.

-Maine Sen. Susan Collins said the rioters who “broke windows and breached the Capitol were not engaged in legitimate political discourse, and to say otherwise is absurd.”
+Sen. Susan Collins, R-Maine, said the rioters who “broke windows and breached the Capitol were not engaged in legitimate political discourse, and to say otherwise is absurd.”

-The censure was approved last week after an RNC subcommittee watered down a resolution that had recommended expelling the pair from the party.
-McDaniel denied that the “legitimate political discourse” wording in the censure resolution was referring to the violent attack on the Capitol and said it had to do with other actions taken by the House committee investigating the Jan.
-6, 2021, insurrection.
+McDaniel denied that the “legitimate political discourse” wording in the censure resolution was referring to the violent attack on the Capitol.
+She said it had to do with other actions taken by the House committee investigating the riot.
 But the resolution drew no such distinction.

 Cheney said Monday that she had been receiving a “tremendous amount of support” in the wake of the censure vote.
 “I think every American who watched the video of that attack and who watched that attack unfold knows that it was really shameful to suggest that that what happened that day might be legitimate political discourse,” she said.

-McConnell has maintained his strong criticism of Trump over the insurrection, though he voted to acquit the former president after the House voted to impeach him one week after the attack.
-In a speech after that vote, McConnell said “there is no question that President Trump is practically and morally responsible for provoking the events of that day,” and that “a mob was assaulting the Capitol in his name.
+McConnell has maintained his criticism of Trump over the insurrection, though he voted to acquit Trump after the House impeached the then-president one week after the attack.
+In a speech after the Senate vote, McConnell said “there is no question that President Trump is practically and morally responsible for provoking the events of that day,” and that “a mob was assaulting the Capitol in his name.
 These criminals were carrying his banners, hanging his flags, and screaming their loyalty to him.”

 His use of the word “insurrection” — the act of rising up against established authority — is significant.
-Many in his party have insisted that it was not an insurrection, downplaying the attack or trying to portray it as a peaceful protest.
+Many in his party have insisted that it was not an insurrection, trying to portray it as a peaceful protest.

 Still, the GOP leader doesn’t often mention Jan.
 6 and did not participate in remembrance ceremonies on the anniversary of the attack last month.
-He has emphasized to his conference that they should focus on the future and issues that will help them win back the Senate.
+Last summer, he rallied his conference to vote against a bipartisan commission that would have independently investigated the siege, emphasizing to GOP colleagues that they should focus on the future and issues that will help them win back the Senate.

 Similarly, former Vice President Mike Pence has mostly avoided talking about the insurrection, even though he was in the building as it happened and some rioters were calling for his death.
 But on Friday, he addressed Trump’s repeated criticism that he could have “overturned” the election in his ceremonial role overseeing the electoral count.